 Le Boreal as seen during her first visit to the port of Amsterdam at the 29th of june, 2010.
 At that time, the ship had been in service for just under two months.

-Le Boreal is the first ship of a class of three for the Compagnie des Iles du Ponant, based in Marseilles, France.
+Le Boreal is the first ship of a class of four for the Compagnie des Iles du Ponant, based in Marseilles, France.
 The company started in 1988 to operate the 1189-ton luxury yaught Le Ponant.
 To buy the ship, several investors purchased a share in the ship and they were later bought out by the company when financials were good enough.
 This system was again used when the company bought their second ship, Le Levant.
 These two ships were newly built for the company, very small and intimate yaught-like cruiseships.
 In 2003, the larger ship Song Of Flower, measuring 8282 tons was bought from Radisson Seven Seas Cruises and renamed Le Diamant.
 This ship was aquired together with the French touroperator Tapis Rouge Croisieres and operated under a different banner, Compagnie des Iles du Diamant.
 At that time, the big French containershipping company CMA-CGM was a major shareholder in the company, owning at least 70% of shares.
 Of course, CMA-CGM is the successor to the once great Compagnie Generale Transatlantique, so maybe we can say that this company had again has some cruiseships in its fleet.

 Le Boreal was built under yardnumber 6192 and was delivered to CDIP in april of 2010.
 Her first cruise from the French port of Marseilles, the home base of the company, started at the 6th of may of that year.
 Immidiately, the ship won the 'Best Newcomer of the Year- Gold' award from the European Cruises Association.
 The ship sails a very wide cruise-program, from South America to Europe and the North American continent.

 At full sea, just after leaving IJmuiden at the 18th of may 2014.